Umitosan/epic_words/README.md

 Run `ruby app.rb` and open `localhost:4567` in your web browser.
 Note that finding palindromes for a word takes several seconds.

+The app is also (for the time being) available at: [https://sheltered-mountain-52011.herokuapp.com/]

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.